fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 # Privacy Considerations

-Envelope sender and recipient addresses are hashed, reducing the likelyhood of those addresses being leaked to downstream participants in the chain.
+Envelope sender and recipient addresses are hashed, reducing the likelihood of those addresses being leaked to downstream participants in the chain.
 It is expected that many of these addresses are already present in other headers such as From, To, and Received, however this is considered out of scope for this draft.

 Each participant sets a unique eve id, thus hashes for like addresses will not produce identical trackable eve hashes over time.